libxml-raku/LibXML-raku/doc/Namespace.md

 Namespace nodes are returned by both $element.findnodes('namespace::foo') or by $node.getNamespaces().

 The namespace node API is not part of any current DOM API, and so it is quite minimal.
-It should be noted that namespace nodes are *not * a sub class of [LibXML::Node ](LibXML::Node ), however Namespace nodes act a lot like attribute nodes.
-Both perform the [LibXML::_Attr](LibXML::_Attr) role.
+It should be noted that namespace nodes are *not * a sub class of [LibXML::Node ](LibXML::Node ), however Namespace nodes act a lot like attribute nodes (both perform the [LibXML::_Attr](LibXML::_Attr) role).
 Similarly named methods return what you would expect if you treated the namespace node as an attribute.

 METHODS
 =======